Real People Stories – Samantha

 Lena

 Need Help- Positive ANA, FNP, and High Lymphocytes.
 I’m a 24 Yr Old Female about to turn 25.
 For the past year, I’ve been to doctor after doctor telling me nothing is wrong with me.
 They would say I’m too young to have any problems.
-Finally, I changed my old CBC doctor to a new one who believed me.
+Finally, I changed my old doctor to a new one who believed me.

 Symptoms: -Light sensitivity -Joint pain in kneecaps, wrists, elbows and ankles -Frequent urination -When it’s cold, I get itchy in my inner thighs when I walk and get hives.
 (Happens a lot) Recently, I walked, and it was hot outside & the same thing happened.
 (First time) -Headaches/Migraines -Arm/Leg soreness (My uppers have a constant burning sensation) -Neck pain -Bad lower back pain -Constipation -Muscle cramps in my legs -Anxiety (Since I was a teen)